fryeb/fryeb.github.io/_posts/2019-09-16-unrenderer.md

 ```
 newValue = oldValue - trainingRate * derivative(oldValue)
 ```
-Often in machine learning we would solve this analytically with partial derivatives, but since the cost function involves rendering the model this isn't really feasable, so to approximate the derivative we can just render the model twice adding a small delta value in between.
-Assuming a small delta, this should give us a decent aproximation of the derivative.
+Even the simple renderer used here is too for an analytical approach to be feasable, but the derivative can be trivially aproximated by rendering the model twice, adding a small delta in between.
+With a sufficently small delta, this should be a decent aproximation of the derivative.
 The new formula is as follows:
 ```
 newValue = oldValue - trainingRate * (newError - oldError)/delta
 ```